TankerHQ/quickstart-examples/server/README.md

 This is an example application server, built to be simple to read and to understand.

-The provided implementation is not meant to be production ready and should be considered as an example of how to support Tanker user tokens in an authentication scheme.
+The provided implementation is not meant to be production ready and should be considered as an example of how to support Tanker identities in an authentication scheme.

 The following endpoints are implemented: